 The table should be set with a tablecloth and candles.
-Even though there is no requirement to eat a festive meal at night, one should still rejoice and eat something special in honour of Purim.
+One should wash for Melave Malka.
+During the meal, one should rejoice and eat something special in honour of Purim.
 [One should moderate any festivities in order that they do not interfere with Purim morning.]